ElucidataInc/polly-docs/docs/Data Lake.md

 ####CCLE Heatmap

-CCLE heatmap aids a user in visualizing the cancer specific expression of selected genes in different cell lines models along with the dependency scores of different genes.
-The heatmap requires three inputs, **Cancer Type** which will help to select the cell lines models, **Dependency Genes** for dependency scores of genes of interest and **Genes for Expression** which will display the expression of the genes.
+*CCLE heatmap* aids a user in visualizing the cancer specific expression of selected genes in different cell lines models along with the dependency scores of different genes.
+The heatmap requires three inputs, *Cancer Type* which will help to select the cell lines models, *Dependency Genes* for dependency scores of genes of interest and *Genes for Expression* which will display the expression of the genes.
 The inputs can be passed as shown in the following figure.

 ![Select cancer](../img/DepMapCCLE/image13.png)

-Clicking on the plot button processes the data and the result of the query is a heatmap with columns as the sample, rows for the genes and column descriptors describing the dependency scores of the genes.
+Clicking on the *Plot* button processes the data and the result of the query is a heatmap with columns as the sample, rows for the genes and column descriptors describing the dependency scores of the genes.

 ![Heatmap](../img/DepMapCCLE/image14.png)

 ##scViz

-scViz provides up a visualization interface for single cell data hosted on GEO.
+scViz provides a visualization interface for single cell data hosted on GEO.
 The datalake working on it's backend is updated regularly with new datasets.
-The app has different visualizations for understanding data - Dimensionality reduction plot, Violin plot, Dot Plot.
+The app has different visualizations for understanding data - *Dimensionality reduction plot*, *Violin plot*, *Dot Plot*.

 #Access through Polly Notebook interface